EduardoQG/EduardoQG/README.md

 ### Hi there 👋

 My name is Eduardo.
-I am a self-taught developer that has been working in personal projects until now, using technologies as Java, HTML, CSS and Bootstrap, and Javascript.
+I am a self-taught developer that has been working in personal projects until now, using technologies as Java, HTML, CSS and Bootstrap, Javascript and Python.
 I am passionate about learning to code better everyday.